 Toyota Matrix

 The Toyota Matrix wasn’t very popular in the United States, but it was one of the brand’s more successful models during its time on sale in Canada.
 Matrix owners love these vehicles for their reliability and relatively low maintenance costs.
 They also have SUV-like properties such as a tall profile and large cargo space in a more frugal package.
-Numerous examples of the Toyota Matrix from the mid-2000s can be found on the used market at any given time that are priced at $5,000 or lower.
+Quite a few examples of the Toyota Matrix from the late 2000s and early 2010s can be found on the used market priced at $5,000 or lower.

 Honda CR-V